-You and your California Attorney for Personal Injury should work to find, compile, and preserve evidence, which will be used to prove the extent of the responsible party's liabilities.
+You and your lawyer should work to find, compile, and preserve evidence, which will be used to prove the extent of the responsible party's liabilities.
 An attorney can also help negotiate an appropriate monetary value for emotional distress and other non-tangible losses.

 Possible liable parties in slip and fall injury claims include: